zwood011/zwood011/README.md

 👋 Hello 👋

-I have been self-teaching myself Frontend for a little over a year now.
+I have been self-teaching myself front-end for a little over a year now.
 Any feedback is more than welcome- tell me what I need to hear!

-Currently enrolled in an online Front-End Developer professional certificate course offered by Meta.
+Currently enrolled in an online front-end developer professional certificate course offered by [Meta](https://www.meta.com).